pallets/flask/docs/signals.rst

-Additionally there is a convenient helper method (:meth:`~blinker.base.Signal.connected_to`).  that allows you to temporarily subscribe a function to a signal with is a context manager on its own.
+Additionally there is a convenient helper method (:meth:`~blinker.base.Signal.connected_to`).  that allows you to temporarily subscribe a function to a signal with a context manager on its own.
 Because the return value of the context manager cannot be specified that way one has to pass the list in as argument::